Breast Augmentation Revision in Columbus, OH

 Is Breast Augmentation Revision Surgery More Expensive?

-While each procedure is unique, breast augmentation revision is often more complex, and therefore more expensive, than the original surgery.
-Often there is scar tissue to deal with.
+While each procedure is unique, breast augmentation revision is often more complex and, therefore, more expensive than the original surgery.
+Often, there is scar tissue to deal with.
 When there is implant malposition, a surgical mesh may be needed to reinforce the pocket, and that can get expensive.

 Can Breast Revision Surgery Be Combined With Other Procedures?